MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/connect-property-rds.md

 ## Parameters

 - *ConnectionString*

   - A valid connection string.
 For more general information about connection strings, see the [ConnectionString](connectionstring-property-ado.md) property or your provider documentation.

     > [!NOTE]
-    > <P>Specifying MS Remote as the provider for the <STRONG>RDS.DataControl</STRONG> would create a four-tier scenario.
-Scenarios greater than three tiers have not been tested and should not be needed.</P>
+    > Specifying MS Remote as the provider for the **RDS.DataControl** would create a four-tier scenario.
+Scenarios greater than three tiers have not been tested and should not be needed.

 - *DataControl*

   - An object variable that represents an **RDS.DataControl** object.